Howe Military Academy: History

 On March 18, 2019, Howe announced it would be closing its doors due to operational and fiscal challenges.
 At the end of the 2018–2019 school year, the school was closed and put on the market.
-In June 2020, the school property and its buildings was sold for US$3 million to Olivet, a New York-based religious organization.
+In June 2020, the school property and its buildings were sold for US$3 million to Olivet, a New York-based religious organization.

 Sports

 Howe Military did not compete in a conference structure.
 Preferring to stay independent, Howe competed regionally against parochial, private and public schools.
-Howe fielded men's tennis, soccer, basketball, wrestling, baseball, lacrosse, drill, and track.
+Howe fielded men's football, tennis, soccer, basketball, wrestling, baseball, lacrosse, drill, and track.
 For women soccer, volleyball, and tennis were available.
 Also Howe had a perennially nationally ranked rifle team that was available to both men and women.